treeverse/lakeFS/docs/reference/merge.md

 ## How does it work?

-lakeFS first finds the [merge base](https://git-scm.com/docs/git-merge-base#_description) the nearest common parent of the two commits.
+lakeFS first finds the [merge base](https://git-scm.com/docs/git-merge-base#_description): the nearest common ancestor of the two commits.
 It can now perform a _three-way merge_, by examining the presence and identity of files in each commit.
 In the table below, "A", "B" and "C" are possible file contents, "X" is a missing file, and "conflict" (which only appears as a result) is a merge failure.